 Houston continued to perform church-based songs throughout her career, notably via The Preacher’s Wife soundtrack.
 Her earlier performance of the gospel song “Wonderful Counselor,” with mother Cissy and brother Gary at the 1988 American Music Awards, was unshakeable in its electricity and power.
 Yet over time, Houston’s career was famously marred by drug use, the pressures of an unrelenting spotlight and what would be viewed as a toxic marriage to fellow recording artist Bobby Brown.
 Houston died in 2012 at the age of 48.

-READ More: How to Make Stickers
+READ More: How to Stop Drooling While Sleeping

 READ MORE: Inside Whitney Houston and Bobby Brown’s Tumultuous Relationship